ansys/pysimai/doc/source/user_guide/proxy.rst

 To fix this:

-1. Extract the certificate(s) used by your company-configured browser on ``https://simai.ansys.com``
+1. Extract the certificates used by your company-configured browser on ``https://simai.ansys.com``
 2. Set the ``REQUESTS_CA_BUNDLE`` environment variable:

   .. code:: python